 - The very best baker probably doesn’t know how to repair an oven.

 - Salespeople don’t need to know how to fix an oven or bake bread, they just need to sell the bread and make your customers happy.

 - Your marketing team need to know what the baker is making and what sells the best/ worst, in order to do their promotion.

 Your customer services team need to be passionate about your products, safe in the knowledge that the product they are selling will live up to expectations.
-Likewise, the bakers needs to know that marketing and sales are doing their bit, otherwise they will end up sitting on a pile of delicious, unsold bread.
+Likewise, the bakers need to know that marketing and sales are doing their bit, otherwise they will end up sitting on a pile of delicious but unsold bread.

 Let’s have a look at some of the tools available within your CRM that enable you to improve your customer experience.

 What do you get with OpenCRM?